Some Stories Don’t Want to Be Told. This One Talked.

 As the Executive Producer and Editor of Can I Get A Little More Me, Mike Dias didn’t just pull this story together—he unlocked it.

-More than anything, Mike knew the biggest question wasn’t who invented in-ear monitors.
-It was why so few people know the truth—and what it means to finally tell it.
+Because more than anything, he knows the biggest question isn’t who invented in-ear monitors.
+It’s why so few people know the truth—and what it means to finally tell it.

 Quotes